sf-wdi-26/modules/w10/d04/hw-ui-and-animations/readme.md

+# Animations Homework

 ## Exploration and Discovery
 Pick one or more of the activities below for your personal growth and development.
-Partner with a friend.
-Finish early?
-Try another!

-_We will spend time at the end of class sharing our work on the big screen!_
+Pick any project we've worked on this week and add some animation.
+Make it awesome!
+Upload and submit your pull request.
+We will share in class tomorrow morning!

-### ngClass - Independent Practice
+### ngClass

-Now, go crazy.
-You have 10 minutes - start experimenting with your own `ngClass` expressions:
+Go crazy experimenting with your own `ngClass` expressions:

 - Add more class names and booleans as properties of your `ngClass` object string
 - Try `ngClass` inside the `ngRepeat`